All Episodes

 I mean, just a full-blown tornado season all winter long in the American South.

-It's been un-blanking believable.
+It's been unblanking believable.

-You had a comment or two about that.
+And you had a comment or two about that.

-Yeah, and frankly I only know on the periphery, I don't even know that I know.
+I don't even know that I know.

-I know that I've been told by people who claim to have knowledge of some advanced climatological research and applications of some of the research done by By various countries in order to wreak havoc with another country's crops, for example, in a particular year.
+I know that I've been told by people who claim to have knowledge of some advanced climatological research and applications of some of the research done by various countries in order to wreak havoc with another country's crops, for example, in a particular year.

-Do you remember, I know you do because we talked about it, the Russians actually publicly offered Can they do it?
+Do you remember, I know you do because we talked about it, the Russians actually publicly offered to put out the terrible fires in Southeast Asia that were raging.

 Yeah, I think so.